Zitong-Chen/PackDesignPlatform/README.md

 5. Bowser `http://127.0.0.1:YOUR_PORT` or `localhost:YOUR_PORT`

 6. If no error massages in your browser and but an empty html...
 Congrats!
-Flask service is running successfully since we are in development mode and fontend pages have not built in
+Flask service is running successfully since we are in development mode and fontend pages have not built.

+7. (IMPORTANT) Remember to modify your port of `proxy` term at `PackDesignPlatform/packdesign/fontend/package.json`.

 ### (Fontend) Start React Service